2018 Sri Maha Mariamman Temple riot: The second riot

-Then in the late afternoon of 26 November, the crowd regrouped and this situation led to a second riot in the early morning of 27 November which was joined by about 10,000 Indians.
+Then, in the late afternoon of 26 November, the crowd regrouped, leading to a second riot in the early hours of 27 November, which was reportedly joined by about 10,000 Indians.
 During the riot, several more vehicles were set on fire by rioters.
-Firefighters who arrived at the fire area were also stopped and attacked by rioters.
-The group of rioters attack the developer's premises around 2:00 am at Menara MCT, about 1 kilometre from the temple, causing several vehicles to suffer damage and fire.
-This tension caused guests of nearby hotels to be evacuated to a safer place.
+Firefighters who arrived at the scene to extinguish the fires were also stopped and attacked by rioters.
+At around 2:00 am, a group of rioters attacked the developer's premises at Menara MCT, approximately 1 kilometre from the temple, damaging and setting fire to several vehicles.
+The unrest also led to guests at nearby hotels being evacuated to safer locations.

-There was also a viral video footage showing two motorcyclists being beaten by rioters while passing through the street in front of the temple but were rescued and they lodged a police report shortly thereafter.
-The injuries they received were found to be mild.
-At 9:00 am, a survey around the temple and the developer's premises found that the situation had calmed down and was under control as guaranteed by the Selangor Police Chief, Datuk Mazlan Mansor.
+There was also video footage showing two motorcyclists being beaten by rioters while passing along the street in front of the temple.
+They were subsequently rescued and lodged a police report shortly afterwards.
+The injuries they sustained were reported to be minor.
+At 9:00 am, an assessment of the area around the temple and the developer's premises found that the situation had calmed down and was under control, as stated by the Selangor Police Chief, Datuk Mazlan Mansor.

-Around 10:45 pm, there were about 80 Malays assembled and marched towards the main road in front of the temple, although the police had made a fortress to stop their advance and control the group.
+Around 10:45 pm, approximately 80 Malays gathered and marched towards the main road in front of the temple.
+However, the police formed a cordon to prevent them from advancing and to control the group.
 They were eventually ordered to disperse.
-Nine men who joined the rally were detained by police after they ignored orders to disperse by police.
-The situation around the temple was brought back under control and the police continued to search for the suspects involved to assist in the investigation into the cause of the riots.
-The Prime Minister, Tun Dr Mahathir Mohamad has stressed that the riot incident in the temple area is a crime and not a racial or religious issue.
+Nine men who joined the rally were detained by police after ignoring orders to disperse.
+The situation around the temple was brought under control, while police continued to search for suspects involved in the riots to assist with the investigation into their cause.
+The Prime Minister, Tun Dr Mahathir Mohamad, stressed that the riot in the temple area was a criminal incident and not a racial or religious issue.